 ” I struggle to find bikinis that suit me.
 I have smaller hips and tend to be really top heavy (I feel out of balance) how can I get a better look? “

-Try a bold, but simple, colour halter neck style bikini, this will help your shoulders less broad.
+Try a bold, but simple, color halter neck style bikini, this will help your shoulders less broad.

 Mix it up – pair a solid top with a printed bottom.
 One of the advantages of shopping at Sarah Elizabeth for swimwear is that you can mix and match and buy you top and bottom half separately.

-FIND out more about shopping for your shapeor to EXPLORE the upcoming season's swimwear
+Find out more about shopping for your shape here or to EXPLORE the upcoming season’s swimwear click here

-"I have narrow shoulders and the balconnette bras I favour,which otherwise fit me perfectly, have straps that cut into my armpits or fall off."
+“I have narrow shoulders and the balconette bras I favor, which otherwise fit me perfectly, have straps that cut into my armpits or fall off.”

 Make sure that when you put on your bra you scoop all the breast tissue from under the arms and position the back band under the shoulder blade.
 Now here is the dilemma, ladies with narrow shoulders should try and avoid bras with wide set straps.
 This means the bra where the straps are attached on the outside of the cup.
 (Balconnette, Demi or Front closing bras should be avoided).
-Balconnettes or Balcony bras (the style your like) by definition have wide set straps and less coverage in the top of the cup.
-A centre pull strap if advisable, this means the strap of the bra is attached more to the centre of the bra cup.
+Balconettes or Balcony bras (the style you like) by definition have wide set straps and less coverage in the top of the cup.
+A center pull strap if advisable, this means the strap of the bra is attached more to the center of the bra cup.

-If however you like the Baclonnette style here are some options:
+If however you like the Balconette style here are some options:

 Look for at how the straps come down and where they are attached at the back of the bra.
 Look for a Balconnette where the straps are attached at an angle and don’t just come straight down your back.
 You want them to be attached more to the middle of the back of the bra rather than the outside of the bra band.

-You can also look for a balconnette style that comes with a J-hook, for example the .
+You can also look for a balconette style that comes with a J-hook, for example, the Eclipse Mounded Balcony.
 Wearing the bra like a racer back can help prevent your straps falling off.